2023 Most Popular Nursing Bachelor's Degree Schools in New Mexico

 On average, nursing graduates from ENMU - Main Campus take out $24,619 in student loans while working on their Bachelor's Degree.

-You’ll be in good company if you decide to attend Western New Mexico University.
-It ranked #5 on our 2023 Most Popular Nursing Bachelor’s Degree Schools in New Mexico list.
-Located in the town of Silver City, Western New Mexico University is a public school with a small student population.
+The in-demand bachelor’s degree programs at Western New Mexico University helped the school earn the #5 place on this year’s ranking of the most popular nursing schools in New Mexico.
+Located in the remote town of Silver City, Western New Mexico University is a public school with a small student population.

 Women make up 76% of the nursing majors at the school.